 - The Kempton West Study in Germany (2007) showed that residents exposed to a wireless transmitter nearby developed dramatic changes in their melatonin and serotonin brain chemicals.
 Interestingly, nighttime melatonin was reduced in the majority of the subjects, while daytime melatonin increased.
 This effectively reduced deep sleep and at the same time caused a feeling of exhaustion upon awakening in the study participants—the “wired and tired” effect.

 - Wireless radiation impacts sleep length and quality.
 Sleep quality has a profound impact on learning and memory.
 Research also shows that exposure to wireless radiation results in delayed entrance into deep non-REM sleep and to a decreased time spent in certain sleep stages.
-This radiation also can inhibit the pituitaty hormone melatonin which regulates sleep cycles.
-Light from computer screens, electronics and even the steetlight outside your bedroom window also impacts your sleep quality.
+This radiation also can inhibit the pituitary hormone melatonin which regulates sleep cycles.
+Light from computer screens, electronics and even the streetlight outside your bedroom window also impacts your sleep quality.

 - Several studies of Alzheimer’s patients at the John Hopkins Bloomberg School of Public Health showed that those who slept most deeply showed the greatest preservation of memory and thinking skills.
 Among study participants who died, the poor sleepers were more likely to exhibit the characteristic brain plaques and tangles typical of Alzheimer’s disease.